 There are a few things you need to do when storing your vehicle for extended periods without use.
 Before storing, charge the batteries for 24 hours or more.
 When ready to store, disconnect the battery box or battery leads from the vehicle.
 If possible and it is safe to do so, release the parking brake (freewheel).
 Keep the vehicle as dry and warm as possible.
 Return to vehicle at least once a month to re-connect batteries and charge for 24 hours or longer.
 If you have an off-board charger it would be easier to remove the batteries from the vehicle and store them in a dry, well ventilated place where they can be charged every month.

 You'll first need to contact your nearest authorised Sunrise Medical Dealership.
-They'll help you complete the standard order form for the product that you are interested in - and also the Built-4-Me order form (where you will include the details of the customisation you need).
-Please include as much information as poassible about your customisation, as this will help us to understand what you need and offer the most appropriate solution.
+They'll help you complete the standard order form for the product that you are interested in - and also the Built-4-Me order form (where you will include the details of the adaptation you need).
+Please include as much information as possible about your adaptation, as this will help us to understand what you need and offer the most appropriate solution.

 What information will a dealership ask me?

-They'll need to know the the product that you'd like the customisation for, client measurements, social details (like the day-to-day environment the wheelchair will be used in) and of course details of the actual customisation.
+They'll need to know the the product that you'd like the adaptation for, client measurements, social details (like the day-to-day environment the wheelchair will be used in) and of course details of the actual adaptation.

 Please give as much information as you can - this will greatly help our experts to understand your existing/future needs and provide the best solution for you.
 Drawings, pictures or illustrations of the proposed solution are always useful, as well as a photo of how you are currently seated in your wheelchair.